bayramkotan/financial-crisis-prediction-nlp-ts-ml-dl-transformers/README.md

 ## 📖 Citation

-If you use this code, please cite:
+If you use this code or find our research helpful, please cite:

 ```bibtex
 @phdthesis{kotan2026financial,